rcanovas/libCSAM/README.md

         pos_x, pos_y:  interval positions
         output: file_name + "_inter.sam" File

--[GetIntervalSeq] (https://github.com/tests): Same as before but only extracting only the SEQ fields.
+-[GetIntervalSeq]: Same as before but only extracting only the SEQ fields.

--[GetIntervalSAMSample] (https://github.com/tests): Same as GetIntervalSAM but receive a file containing many intervals to query
+-[GetIntervalSAMSample]: Same as GetIntervalSAM but receive a file containing many intervals to query

            Use: ./GetIntervalSAMSample <arch>.csam sample_interval_file
            Use:	./GetIntervalSAMSample <arch>.csam sample_interval_file BuffSizeInBytes

--[GetIntervalSeqSample] (https://github.com/tests): Same as before but only extracting the SEQ field
+-[GetIntervalSeqSample]: Same as before but only extracting the SEQ field

--[GetIntervalSSN] (https://github.com/tests): Same as GetIntervalSAMSample but extracting only a selection of the Fields and replacing the rest with empty values.
+-[GetIntervalSSN]: Same as GetIntervalSAMSample but extracting only a selection of the Fields and replacing the rest with empty values.
 For the moment it extrac a minimal set (QNAME FLAG RNAME POS MAPQ SEQ).
 Modify line 113 of the file to change this option (TODO: do it by command line)

            Use: ./GetIntervalSSN <arch>.csam sample_interval_file